 - Baking - I like to bake these at a lower temperature so the glaze doesn't burn.
 After the first 30-40 minutes, drain off the excess fat.
 This will help the bacon crisp up as they finish baking.

-- Baking dish – I use a 13×9 dish, like this one.
-It’s the perfect size for this recipe.
+- Baking dish - I use a 9x13 glass baking dish.
+It's the perfect size for this recipe.

 - Keep the sausages warm - For holiday open houses, buffets, or game day spreads, chafing dishes (this is the one I use) are a great way to keep these bacon-wrapped bites warm.

 - Serve on a platter with some toothpicks - Alternatively, simply serve these sausages on a platter with some toothpicks.
 Garnish with fresh rosemary for a festive touch.
 They will disappear quickly.

 - Breakfast or brunch - Add these sausages to your holiday breakfast or brunch menu for a savory twist.

 Can you make these sausages ahead of time?

 This is the perfect prep-ahead dish.
 Wrap the sausages with bacon and refrigerate until ready to bake.
 They will keep 3-4 days in the refrigerator.
 Top with the glaze right before baking.

 Can you freeze these sausages?

 The unbaked sausages are perfect for freezing.
 Wrap the sausage with bacon and flash freeze on a sheet pan (30-40 minutes).
 Then, toss the sausages in a freezer-safe zipper top bag and store for up to 3 months.
 When ready to bake, thaw, top with the glaze, and bake according to the recipe.
 If baking frozen, add approx 15 minutes to the total baking time.